Skip to content

 • Final Cursor Update: This operation always updates the 3D cursor's location and rotation upon successful completion, regardless of other settings.

-• Face: Uses normal (Z), first edge (X/Y), center, and area (uniform scale).
+• Face: Uses the face's normal (Z-axis), first edge (X/Y-axis), center, and area (uniform scale).

 • Auto-Update Gizmos Icon Auto-Update Gizmos: If enabled, whenever the Active Gizmo is defined or updated (e.g., via Create, Get from selected, Paste), the Previous Gizmo automatically takes the state of the former Active Gizmo.
 This ensures the two gizmos usually represent the 'before' and 'after' states of the last operation.